hy-pan/Flask-website-project/README.md

 This a small web service including frontend and backend using the flask framwork.

 I'd like to say that the flask is a very convenient tool for developing samll web service but not suitable for large project.

 Front end
 -----
-I uesd HTML, css and js.
+HTML, css and js.

 Back end
 -----
-I used python3.
+python3.

 How to run
 -----